Day 152: The Wrong Buttons and Days 153-156: Disjointed Days

 More notable rumours in The Grey Area today (this seems to be a trend lately).
 Xigbar is saying: “I sure hope Poppet pulls through.
 That was one tough mission she got stuck with.”
 Huh, sympathy from Xigbar.
 That’s almost more interesting than the hook he just set for the player about Xion’s mission.
 Xigbar often does position himself as something of a nicer guy than Saïx despite there being plenty of signs that he’s a ranking officer in the Org… and the fact that he often breaks out of the act into outright sadism.
 Speaking of outright sadism, Xaldin chooses to say hello to you with: “You don’t need a heart to know how to manipulate one.
 Remember that.”
 And charmed to see you too, sir!

 Saïx informs you that this mission block has another new world.
 We really are packing them in now, huh?
-I like the acceleration though it does seem a bit much, like I feel a threat of the number of plot lines becoming overwhelming.
-Each mission in this set is to a different world!
+I like the acceleration, though it does seem a bit much.
+The number of plot lines is threatening to become overwhelming.
+In any event, each mission in this set is to a different world!
 Three mandatory missions, too!

-Let’s start with the Bonus Bar.
+Let’s start with the Bonus Gauge.
 One thing you’ll notice is that the missions do not properly fill the bar, so clearly there’s a bonus mission to be unlocked… but no one in the Grey Area is offering a sidequest!
 The issue here is that the sidequest isn’t offered on Day 152: The Wrong Buttons, but rather on Days 153+: Disjointed Days (remember what I said about the day divisions being a programming kludge?).
 As a result, you must kick a mission to the curb before you can even see the sidequest, or for that matter the Bonus Mission and its rewards.
-For simplicity’s sake, I’ll pretend the mission is already visible so that we can discuss the whole mission set, though obviously I won’t allow myself to pick the optional mission for the first day!
+For simplicity’s sake, I’ll pretend the mission is already visible so that we can discuss the whole mission set, though obviously we can’t pick the optional mission for the first day!

-Our first mission in this set, Mission 45, is a waste of time, offering up recipes and now outdated Gear Component A as though we gave a damn.
+Our first mission in this set, Mission 45, is a waste of time, offering up an Aerora-producing Gust Gem as its “best” foot forward, plus an outdated Thunder Recipe and fading Gear Component A as useless filler.
 It’s a good mission to kickstart the bar even if it is only gives you a pithy two ticks.
 Coincidentally, Bonus Mission 48 isn’t that interesting either, and can also serve to provide ticks to inflate your Bonus Bar.
 Just make sure that Mission 47 is tripled no matter what else you do.
 47 is offering a brand new spell, Blizzara, and it’s my personal, absolute favourite.
 This’ll be worth it, I promise.
 If you can arrange it, triple Mission 46 as well, since it has Elixir Recipes on offer.

 From there, Roxas walks down the street without encountering a single Heartless.
 He wonders what’s up, and finds only a single suspicious sight: a balloon with a crude face drawn on it, clearly the work of a local.
-You actually walked past the balloon without the game letting you interact with it, not unlike that instance in KH2 where you walked past the giant floating gem in Agrabah, but at least in KH2 there were some other interesting things to look at!
-What makes things even stranger is that after you are allowed to check out the balloon, it just floats away in a tiny puff of weird green particle effects.
+You actually had to walk past the balloon to trigger this cutscene, and the game wouldn’t let you interact with it, not unlike that instance in KH2 where you walked past the giant floating gem in Agrabah.
+At least in KH2 there were some other interesting things to look at!
+What makes things even stranger is that after the cutscene, you are allowed to check out the balloon, but it just floats away in a tiny puff of weird, green particle effects!

 Here’s the thing: Jack and the game make a huge fuss out of the balloons, but when you go looking, there are only a small handful of them.
 In the entire game.
 It seems like they were intended to do something much, much more interesting and maybe more prominent to the plot, but instead they just sputter like an empty aerosol can.
 We gave up a whole new Pinocchio world for this?
 For that matter, were any of these games not designed in a rush?
 I feel like we’ve been tripping over poor project management since R/R!